When My Child's Diagnosis Became My Own Neuro-Affirming Insight

 - Feb 23

-I lived with twenty tabs open in my brain at all times.
-Even sitting in a doctor’s waiting room, I couldn't just be there; I was too busy mentally scrolling through a relentless inventory of everything I had to do—or thought I needed to do.
-I was constantly trying to build a map in my head, attempting to figure out how to execute every part of every task all at once.
+Twenty tabs open in my brain.
+Even in a doctor’s waiting room, I couldn't just be.
+I mentally scrolled through a relentless inventory of tasks.
+I tried to build a map in my head.
+Execute every part of every task all at once.

 The Exhaustion of the "Easy" Tasks

 The disconnect was exhausting.
-I could help solve everyone else’s complex problems, yet I’d feel completely paralyzed by a simple stack of mail on the counter.
-I could manage the big things, yet I would be drowning in the small ones.
+I solved everyone else’s complex problems.
+Yet, I felt paralyzed by a simple stack of mail.
+I managed the big things.
+Drowning in the small ones.

-The moment I stepped back into my own life, the basic logistics of existing felt impossible:
+Stepping back into my life, basic logistics felt impossible:

-Without the pressure of a crisis or a looming deadline, daily life felt like trying to wade through wet cement.
+Without a crisis, daily life felt like wading through wet cement.

-I carried the weight of those endless, spinning lists for years, convinced this internal whirlwind was a personality flaw—something I needed to hide or apologize for.
+I carried the weight of endless lists for years.
+Convinced this internal whirlwind was a flaw.
+Something to hide or apologize for.

 The Mirror: Noticing My Child

-I remember sitting in that room, listening to the professional describe executive dysfunction and emotional regulation.
-I was nodding for my child, but my heart was racing for myself.
+Sitting in that room, I listened to the professional describe executive dysfunction and emotional regulation.
+Nodding for my child.
+Heart racing for myself.

 The Double Discovery

-My child’s diagnosis was the mirror I finally couldn’t look away from.
-As I learned how to support them, I realized I had been forcing my way through those same struggles for decades.
+My child’s diagnosis was a mirror I couldn’t look away from.
+Supporting them, I realized I had forced my way through those struggles for decades.

-Around that time, I was encouraged to read the book, You Mean I'm Not Lazy, Stupid or Crazy?
-I only got through about a third of it, but it was enough.
-It felt like my full name was written across every single page.
-For the first time, I realized that the things I had blamed myself for were actually just how my brain was wired.
+Encouraged to read You Mean I'm Not Lazy, Stupid or Crazy?
+I got through a third.
+It felt like my name was written across every page.
+I realized what I blamed myself for was just how my brain was wired.

-There is a specific kind of grief and relief that comes with a late diagnosis.
+Grief and relief come with a late diagnosis.

-The relief is huge.
-I finally had a name for the whirlwind.
-I realized I wasn't lazy or "too much."
-I just had a brain that required a different operating system.
+Relief is huge.
+A name for the whirlwind.
+I wasn't lazy or "too much."
+My brain needed a different operating system.

-The grief is real, too.
-I had to mourn the version of myself that spent years feeling like a failure because I was trying to act "normal."
+Grief is real.
+Mourning the version of myself that felt like a failure.
+Trying to act "normal."

 From "Fixing" to Understanding

-Once I saw the ADHD in myself, everything shifted in how I parented.
-I stopped trying to "fix" my child because I realized nothing was broken.
-I stopped looking for corrections and started looking for an environment where a fast, sensitive brain could actually thrive.
+Seeing ADHD in myself shifted how I parented.
+I stopped trying to "fix" my child.
+Nothing was broken.
+I sought an environment where a fast, sensitive brain could thrive.

-In my practice, I see this play out every week.
-A parent comes in to find help for their child, and they stay because they finally feel understood for the first time in their life.
+In my practice, this plays out weekly.
+A parent seeks help for their child.
+They stay because they finally feel understood.

 Discovery Doesn’t Have a Deadline

-If you are seeing yourself in your child’s struggles and wondering if it’s too late to rewrite your own story, I want you to know: Discovery doesn't have a deadline.
+If you see yourself in your child’s struggles, wondering if it’s too late to rewrite your story, know this: Discovery doesn't have a deadline.

 "Better" doesn't mean becoming "normal."
-It means finally feeling settled in your own skin.
+It means feeling settled in your own skin.

 Comments